fengzileee/cs6216-nphmc-pyro/README.md

 pip install -e pyro[extras]
 ```

-With `-e` flag, you don't have to re-install after making changes in the
+With `-e` flag, you don't have to re-install pyro after making changes in the
-installed packages.
+forked repo.

-Install dependencies
+Install dependencies:

 ``` bash
 pip install -r requirements.txt